crapp/ealogger/README.md

 **Yet another logger lib, why?**

 I wanted to have a flexible and easy to use logger lib for my c++ projects.
-Especially one that makes use of the new c++11 features and uses concurrency.
+This project started 2013 and there wasn't any c++ library that suited my needs.
+I am doing lots of things with embedded hardware and other time / performance critical things so it was important for me to have a really fast logger and not one with a lot of features.

 **Why does it not have feature X?**